AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

       "Category" is not specified, it will be cloud_efficiency instead of "Category" of data disk in the image.Old instances will not be changed.
     MaxLength: 16
+  UserData:
+    Type: String
+    Description: >-
+      User data to pass to instance.
+[1, 16KB] characters.User data should not be base64 encoded.
+If you want to pass base64 encoded string to the property, use function Fn::Base64Decode to decode the base64 string first.
   SystemDiskSize:
     Type: Number
     Description: >-